Sometimes parents need to find a safe place for their children while they tackle their other issues. The Home is that place.

-Project Keepsafe provides single parents in need of treatment for drug and/or alcohol addiction, mental illness, and/or physical illness the opportunity to voluntarily place their children in residential care at the Home.
-This enables the parent to receive the treatment they desperately need to save their family while alleviating the parent’s concerns for the safety and well-being of their children.
+Project Keepsafe provides parents who have few resources an opportunity to voluntarily place their children in residential care at the Home, so they can seek treatment for alcohol or drug dependency and mental or physical illness.
+This enables the parent to work on saving themselves and their family, while providing for the safety and well-being of their children.

-In addition to shelter, services for children include meals, clothing, toys, medical and dental care, recreational activities and an extensive backyard play area.
-Each child receives a thorough assessment and age appropriate counseling, utilizing individual and/or group sessions and art therapy, to help them understand what is occurring in their family and to be part of the recovery process.
-If the child or children are of school age, arrangements are made for them to remain in their own school, eliminating an additional, unnecessary disruption.
+In addition to shelter, children receive meals, clothing, toys, medical and dental care, recreational activities, and access to our extensive backyard play area.
+Each child receives a thorough assessment and age-appropriate counseling or therapy.
+If the child or children are of school age, arrangements are made for them to remain in their own school, eliminating an additional unnecessary disruption.

 In its 13-year history, 95 percent of the families participating in Project Keepsafe have been reunited.
 The program helps families get into a far better place, creating long-term outcomes that are a source of great pride for the Home and our staff.